Marcc24k/Animated-Profile-Card/README.md

 # Animated-Profile-Card

-This is an simple animated responsive profile card using mostly CSS.
-Using @keyframes to animate and @mediaqueries to enable responsivity.
+This is one version of my responsive animated profile card.
+In this project I was looking more into the idea of 'less is more' more or less.
+Simple yet effective.